 Green tea is a very healthy beverage and it improves the health of people who drink it regularly in general.
 However, there are some side effects it can cause, especially when being consumed in very high quantities regularly.
 Remember, moderation is important with everything in life.
 That goes for drinking green tea too.
 In this text we will inform you about possible side effects you may experience from drinking green tea and give you advice on how to avoid or deal with them.

 Upset stomach, constipation, and nausea

-You can experience nausea, constipation and upset stomach if you drink green tea as soon as you wake up on an empty stomach.
+You can experience nausea, constipation, and an upset stomach if you drink green tea as soon as you wake up on an empty stomach.
 What seems to cause these are tannins in green tea which instigate higher production of stomach acid.

 This is a big problem for people who suffer from ulcer and stomach acid reflux and they should be very careful with green tea consumption and it might be advisable for them to skip it entirely.
 One way to prevent or reduce nausea, constipation and upset stomach symptoms is to drink green tea only after you had a meal.
 Another is to add some milk, but that could block some of the beneficial effects of substances found in green tea.

 Yes, green tea contains caffeine.
 However, there’s a lot less of it in green tea than there is in black tea or coffee.
 Still, this is enough to cause some undesirable side effects to some people.
 Caffeine tolerance and reactions vary from person to person.